The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Epilogue

 \section{Epilogue}

+We have followed the colourless skein of history throughout the book, keeping track of the discovery of the manifolds and the compilation of the data-sets in tune with the contemporaneous developments in mathematics and physics.
 Though the area of machine-learning geometry and applying the latest results from data science to treat the landscape is still in its infancy, and much of its inner workings is still perplexing, its power is apparent and its potential, vast.
 This new paradigm should prove useful as both a {\it classifer} and {\it predictor} of geometrical quantities.
 The ability to rapidly obtain results stochastically, before embarking on to intensively compute from first principles is at once curious and enticing.
 What we have sacrificed in complete confidence and analytical result, we have gained by improving the computation time by many orders of magnitude.
+And, for pure mathematics, when 100\% accuracies are reached, through unconventional ways, new conjectures and directions can be proposed.

 To quote Boris Zilber, Professor of Mathematical Logic at Merton College, Oxford, ``you have managed syntax without semantics.''
-This is an astutely appropriate analogy, not only for our present context but also for AI research in general.
+This is an astutely appropriate analogy, not only for our present context but also for AI research ofr mathematics in general.
 The prowess of machine-learning is precisely its not taking a reductionist framework where all intermediate quantities are computed analytically from first principles - much like our earlier comment of trying to recognize hand-writing by setting up Morse functions - but by gathering large quantities of data to probabilistically find latent patterns.

+Nevertheless, the ``AI mathematician'' and the ``AI physicist'' are already being deviced, not only from the automated- theorem-proving point of view \cite{voevodskyy,ATP}, but from the ML perspective over the last year or so.
+In physics, the NN {\it SciNet} has been employed to discover Newtonian mechanics from motion data \cite{scinet}, while AI Feymann \cite{Udrescu:2019mnk} has led to symbolic regression analysis of data leading to fundamental laws.
+In mathematics, ML of symbolic algebra \cite{DLsymb} and the so-called {\it Ramanujan machine} in generating new (continued-fraction) identities \cite{ramanujanML} have already met with success.
+Indeed, the linguistic structure of ArXiv, from its titles alone, upon using the NN {\it Word2Vec}, already tells us a lot about the field of study \cite{He:2018dlv}.